 Independent Living residents are also invited- please notify Kathy Neville if you are interested in a booster.
 Forms must be filled out prior to the clinic- don’t forget your insurance cards!

 COVID Vaccine Status Update:

-We continue to offer COVID vaccines to our residents and staff.
-Our current rate of resident vaccination is 96.3% in the Skilled Nursing Center.
-Our current rate of resident vaccination is 97.7% in the Assisted Living Centers.
-Our current rate of staff vaccination is 100%.
+Our current rate of skilled resident vaccination is broken down in to fully vaccinated and up to date- 93% of our skilled nursing residents are fully vaccinated with 59% being up to date with the Bivalent Booster.
+Our current rate of fully vaccinated residents is 91% in the Assisted Living and Memory Care Centers.
+Our current rate of fully vaccinated staff is 100%.
 This information is reported daily by the facility to Maryland Department of Health via PROPS and weekly to the CDC through reports to the National Healthcare Safety Network (NHSN).
-Here is the website to view this information for all nursing homes in Maryland: https://aging.maryland.gov/Pages/SNFVD.aspx .
+Here is the website to view this information for all nursing homes in Maryland: https://aging.maryland.gov/Pages/SNFVD.aspx

 Weekly Metrics used to Determine COVID 19 Community Level:

 Case Rate per 100,000: 54.29

 % Staffed In-Patient Beds in use by Patients with Confirmed COVID 19: 6.1%